catinprogress/SOFT3202/A1/URS.md

 ### (c) Show My Contribution Ranking over Different Time Periods
 - Given that I have entered a valid GitHub repository name (i.e. URL), contributor name and specific time period to filter results by, when I request my personal contributor ranking, the system must display my ranking based only on contributions made to the repository during the selected time period.
 - Given that there exists a specific project phase where I have made the same number of commits to the repository as one or more other contributor/s, when I request my personal contribution ranking for that time period, the system must display me with the same ranking as all other equally active contributors.
-- Given that there exists a repository with no contributions, when I request my personal ranking, the system must notify me with an appropriate message (e.g. "No contributions found").
+- Given that there exists a repository with no contributions, when I request my personal ranking, the system must notify me with an appropriate message and allow me to enter a different repository name.
 - Given that there exists a specific project phase where no contributions were made to the repository, when I request my personal ranking for that time period, the system must notify me with an appropriate message and allow me to enter a different time-based filter.
 - Given that the contributor name I have entered doesn't match any existing contributions in the repository, when I request my personal ranking, the system must notify me with an appropriate message and allow me to enter a different name.
 - Given that there exists a specific project phase where I have made no contributions to the repository, when I request my personal contributor ranking for that specific time period, the system must notify me with an appropriate message and allow me to enter a different time-based filter.